-He has played for Staffordshire U16, U17, and U18, in addition to Midlands Clubs & Schools U18 and for Leicester Tigers from U16-U18.
+He has played for Staffordshire U16, U17, and U18, who he captained, in addition to Midlands Clubs & Schools U18 and for Leicester Tigers from U16-U18.

 He left Denstone College in 2016 after studying fine art, graphic design, and information and communication technology at A level.
 His primary school education was at All Saints, Bednall, Staffordshire and Brooklands in Stafford.

-Sam started his playing days on the wing before moving to centre and now to lock.
+Sam started his playing days on the wing before moving to centre and now to lock, while he can also feature in the back row.
 Welford Road is his favourite ground and his top players are Maro Itoje, Rene Ranger and Brodie Retallick.